Yusheng

 Yusheng, yee sang or yuu sahng (魚生 (yúshēng, jyu4saang1)), or Prosperity Toss, also known as lo sahng (Cantonese for 撈生) is a Chinese raw fish salad that is popular among the Chinese communities of Malaysia and Singapore.
 It has become a trend in the neighbouring countries, especially the Chinese diaspora in Indonesia, Brunei, Thailand and even Hong Kong.
 It usually consists of strips of raw fish (sometimes salmon), mixed with shredded vegetables and a variety of sauces and condiments, among other ingredients.
 There is also a vegetarian version of this dish, where the fish is replaced with soy "fish", which resembles salmon.
-Yusheng literally means "raw fish" but since "fish" (魚) is commonly conflated with its homophone "abundance" (餘), Yúshēng (魚生) is interpreted as a homophone for Yúshēng (餘升), meaning an increase in abundance.
+Yusheng literally means "raw fish" but since "fish" (魚) is commonly conflated with its homophone "abundance" (余), Yúshēng (鱼生) is interpreted as a homophone for Yúshēng (余升), meaning an increase in abundance.
 Therefore, yusheng is considered a symbol of abundance, prosperity and vigor.

-The dish is believed to have been derived in Southeast Asia (Nanyang) by the Chinese communities (particularly the Cantonese) who moved from China to the modern-day states of Malaysia and Singapore.
+The dish is believed to have been derived in Southeast Asia by the Chinese communities (particularly the Cantonese) who moved from China to the modern-day states of Malaysia and Singapore.
 Modern takes of the dish existed in both Malaysia and Singapore with both countries having competitive claims over who first modified the dish to its modern version.
-Today, the common form of yusheng is the qicai yusheng (七彩魚生; "seven-coloured raw fish salad") served in local restaurants during the Chinese New Year period.
-Also referred to as facai yusheng (發財魚生; "prosperity raw fish salad") or xinnian yusheng (新年魚生; "Chinese New Year raw fish salad").
+Today, the common form of yusheng is the qicai yusheng (七彩鱼生; "rainbow raw fish salad") served in local restaurants during the Chinese New Year period.
+Also referred to as facai yusheng (发财鱼生; "prosperity raw fish salad") or xinnian yusheng (新年魚生; "Chinese New Year raw fish salad").
 The recipe generally includes ingredients such as shredded radish (or daikon) and carrots, ginger slices, onion slices, crushed peanuts, pomelo, pepper, essence of chicken, oil, salt, vinegar, sugar and more.

 Yusheng during Chinese New Year is a cultural activity for the Chinese population in Malaysia and Singapore and recently become popular although not historically practiced in Indonesia, Thailand and Hong Kong over the last few decades.